- Places to Explore

-These being New Zealand glaciers, there is much to do besides admire them.
+There are other options for glacier viewing, especially if you're really keen to actually touch the white stuff.
 You can fly over them in helicopters or planes and land on the stable névé, or hike on them with guides.
 Remember that these structures are always in motion—an ice cave that was visible yesterday might today be smashed under tons of ice that used to be just uphill of it.
 Likewise, some of the fascinating formations that you see on the surface of the glacier were fairly recently at the very bottom of it higher up in the valley.
 Danger comes with this unstable territory; guides know the hazardous areas to avoid.

 For the most part, flights are best early in the morning, when visibility tends to be clearest.
-Seasonal variables around the glaciers are a surprising thing.
 Summer may be warmer and by far the busiest season, but there is a great deal more rain and fog that can scuttle flightseeing and hiking plans.
-There's a lot to be said for winter visits.
-In winter, snow doesn't fall at sea level in Franz Josef or Fox; in fact, in winter this area is a lot warmer than the snow towns farther south.
-Skies are clearer, which means fewer canceled flights and glacier hikes and more spectacular mountains views.
-Warm clothing is always essential on the glaciers, and evenings can be cold any time of year.
-Watch for ice on the roads at any time of day during winter.
+In winter, snow doesn't fall at sea level in Franz Josef or Fox; in fact, in winter this area is a lot warmer than the snow resort towns east of the Southern Alps.
+Skies are clearer, which means fewer canceled flights and glacier hikes, and more spectacular views.

-Outside the town of Fox Glacier, Lake Matheson has one of the country's most famous views.
-A walking trail winds along the lakeshore, and the snowcapped peaks of Aoraki/Mt.
+Outside the town of Fox Glacier, the walk around Lake Matheson leads to one of the country's most famous views.
+A walking trail winds along the lakeshore to where the snowcapped peaks of Aoraki/Mt.
 Cook and Mt.
 Tasman are reflected in the water.
 Allow at least three hours for the complete walk from town to the "view of views" and back.
-The best times are sunrise and sunset, when the mirror-like reflections are less likely to be fractured by the wind.
-From town, walk down Cook Flat Road (it's 5 km each way) toward the sea where a sign points to Gillespies Beach; turn right to reach the lake; the round-the-lake walk on its own is 1½ hours.
+The best times are sunrise and sunset, when the mirrorlike reflections are less likely to be fractured by the wind.

-Monro Beach is an utter dream, not least if you collect driftwood or rocks.
-On the road 2 km (1 mi) or so south of it, there is a lookout over the rock stacks at Knights Point.
-Farther south still, between Moeraki and Haast, the walkways and beach at Ship Creek are another stop for ferny forests and rugged coastline.
-Sandflies here can be voracious, so bring insect repellent and hope for a windy day (there are fewer sandflies in winter.)
-For weather conditions and other current information visit the Fox Glacier Visitor Centre and the Franz Josef Glacier i-Site Visitor Information & DOC Centre, both on State Highway 6.
+Traveling south of the national park, the road continues through grand natural landscapes.
+Look for the forest-framed views of Lakes Paringa and Moeraki, then 2 km (1 mile) or so south of Moeraki the ocean view over the rock stacks at Knights Point.
+(A lookout platform here was damaged in a 2013 storm, the view remains!)
+Farther south, between Moeraki and Haast, be sure to stop and explore the walkways, wetlands, and beach at Ship Creek.
+There are few places where ancient rain forest grows so close to the coast as it does here.
+And check the waves—Hectors dolphins are sometimes seen surfing close to shore.
+Sandflies here can be voracious, so bring insect repellent and hope for a windy day (there are fewer sandflies in winter).
+For weather conditions and other current information visit the Fox Glacier Visitor Centre, and Franz Josef Glacier i-SITE Visitor Information and DOC Centre, both on State Highway 6.